 The Lee Metcalf wilderness area was designated in 1983 by the United States Congress.
-Encompassing 259,000 acres in the Madison Range, this wilderness area covers some of the last niches where human influence is still at a minimum.
-Wilderness areas help preserve the untamed areas from urban development, logging, and preserves the landscape from any mechanical mechanisms including bikes, chainsaws, all terrain vehicles, and all other motorized vehicles.
-The only method to cross-country travel in the Lee Metcalf Wilderness is by foot, horse, skis, or dog sled.
-Since these wilderness areas do a spectacular job in preserving the natural environment for future generations, a hike up to Bear Basin will produce an unforgettable day in a pristine atmosphere without the intrusion of mechanized, modern life.
+Encompassing 259,000 acres in the Madison Range, this wilderness area covers some of the last niches where human influence are still at a minimum.
+Wilderness areas help preserve the untamed areas from urban development, logging, and preserves the landscape from any mechanical mechanisms including bikes, chain saws, all terrain vehicles, and all other motorized vehicles.
+The only method to cross country travel in the Lee Metcalf Wilderness is by foot, horse, skis, or dog sled.
+Since these wilderness areas do a spectacular job in preserving the natural environment for future generations, a hike up to Bear Basin will produce an unforgettable day in a pristine atmosphere with out the intrusion of mechanized, modern life.

 Below, fording the North Fork during run-off season, early July.
 A bridge now crosses the creek at this location.

 Take a minute to look around!
 The view in the left image is looking to the south from the trail--see the ski runs on the near slopes and Sphinx Mountain on the skyline.
 After traveling through switchbacks in the forest, Bear Basin open up into this high Alpine wonderland!